awslabs/data-solutions-framework-on-aws/framework/API.md

 - *Type:* @cdklabs/aws-data-solutions-framework.utils.IntegrationTestStack

-The ApplicationStage for the Integration Test.
+The IntegrationTestStack containing resources for the running the integration tests.

 ---